Rhialto/twiXt/README.md

 have them in instances, that would not be useful.
 You'd have multiple alternative functions to point to.
 And that is getting out of TwiXt's scope (and ability to invent syntax for it).

+## Dependencies

+TwiXt uses Perl and the non-included module Parser::MGC.

 <!--
  vim:expandtab:ft=markdown: